Mishnah Yomis: History

-Although Jews have been studying the Mishnah ever since it was first compiled about 2000 years ago, this systematic cycle was first established in 1948 by Rabbi Yonah Sztencl.
+The Mishna Yomis learning cycle was first established in 1948 by Rabbi Yonah Sztencl.
 His goal in creating the Mishnah Yomis cycle was to memorialize the Jews that were killed in the Holocaust, through a global studying of the Mishnah.
 He also wanted to provide a realistic way for even a simple, working Jew to familiarize himself with the six orders of the Mishnah, upon which the Jewish system of law is based.
-In just 6 years, anyone can learn the entire set of 4,192 Mishnayos.
+In just 6 years, anyone can learn the entire set of 4,192 Mishnah.

 Other programs

 In 1938 Aryeh Tzvi Frumer initiated a daily Mishna-study program, linked to Daf Yomi;

 see § Rav and rosh yeshiva there.

 In 2020, Rabbi Yitzchak Silman, the grandson of Rabbi Shtenzel and one of the leaders of the Kviuta organization for the study of the Mishnah and the daily Halacha, initiated the Mishnatit (Mishnosis) program - covering all six sidrei mishna in a single year.